binary-com/perl-MooseX-Role-Validatable/README.md

 # NAME

-MooX::Role::Validatable - Role to add validation to a class (Deprecated)
+MooseX::Role::Validatable - Role to add validation to a class

 # SYNOPSIS

     package MyClass;

-    use Moo;
+    use Moose;
-    with 'MooX::Role::Validatable';
+    with 'MooseX::Role::Validatable';

     has 'attr1' => (is => 'lazy');